MissStrong/ICS2O_Quad_4_2020-2021/Notes/5 - Colours in Processing.md

 ![](../Images/Colour3.png)

 Just like we can display images based on the coordinates of the center of the image, we can also display shapes based on the center of the image.
 We can use `rectMode(CENTER)` to do this.
-There is also a function called `ellipseMode()` that can take arguments such as `CORNERS` to change the default behaviour.
+There is also a function called `ellipseMode()` that can take arguments such as `RADIUS` or `CORNERS` to change the default behaviour.

 We can also use different colours for outlines and interiors of different shapes.
 All we have to do is call `stroke()` or `fill()` again with a new colour, which **overrides** the instructions from previous function call.